CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling/README.md

 ### refine

 Specifies if additive or replacement refinement is used when traversing the tileset for rendering.
-This property is required for the root tile of a tileset; it is optional for all other tiles.
-The default is to inherit from the parent tile.
+This property applies to all tiles in the tileset.

  - **Type**: string
  - **Required**: Yes